wazuh/wazuh-packages/README.md

 [Wazuh](https://wazuh.com) or visiting our [documentation](http://documentation.wazuh.com)

-There are two different packages that can be built with these files:
+There are three different packages that can be built with these files:

 * wazuh-manager: Package that includes the server.
 * wazuh-agent: Package that includes just the agent.